nimbus117/100-days-of-code/log.md

 ### R1D35 27/05/2018

-Completed the first 2 sections of [The Odin Project]{https://www.theodinproject.com} Web Development 101 course.
+Completed the first 2 sections of [The Odin Project (TOP)]{https://www.theodinproject.com} Web Development 101 course.
 Lots of Git practice over the last few days and reinforcing the basics.

+### R1D36 28/05/2018

+Working through TOP "The Front End" section.
+Completed the [htmldog.com](http://www.htmldog.com) beginner HTML and CSS courses.
+It was good to go back to the basics. freeCodeCamp is great but I was getting too far along without really understanding what I was doing.